jvzammit/imgclicker/README.md

 ## Decisions taken

 * `Item.title` was set to have a `max_length` of `128` characters as the longest `title` in the current data is `74` characters long.
-* Django `URLField` is being used for images, instead of `ImageField` because the spec does not state that the admin is not specified as required to manage image uploads.
-Hence going with the "quickest solution that works".
+* Django `URLField` is being used for images, instead of `ImageField` because the spec does not state that the admin is required to manage image uploads.
+Hence going with the "simplest solution that can possibly work".
 * Email recipient when clicking image is unset, hence set `replace@this.com` as default recipient (which should then be replaced by user, until this part is spec'ed out)
-* No paging to home page list (only 6 items right now).
+* No paging on home page list (only 6 items right now).
 * Added logic to add `/preview` where it's missing on the object's `image_url` field.